Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Parametric Level-sets Enhanced To Improve Reconstruction

 In the previous section, we assumed that the property function $f(\rmb)$ had a binary structure, i.e., each point in $\Omega$ either belongs to the region $O$ or the background.
-However, it may well be the case that we have to represent regions containing objects with more than two contrast values \cite{liu18, hamilton18, shi20, wang04, allaire14}.
-To solve this problem, we replace the Heaviside function in the original PaLS model with a transition function $T_w(x)$ which smoothly, and monotonically varies from zero and one.
+However, it may well be the case that we have to represent regions containing objects with more than two contrast values \cite{shi20, wang04, allaire14}.
+To solve this problem, we replace the Heaviside function in the original PaLS model with a transition function $T(x)$ which smoothly, and monotonically varies between zero and one.
 Specifically, in this paper we take

 where $w$ determines the steepness of the transition region.
-The approximate Heaviside function used in the original PaLS work also monotonically increased from zero to one \cite{aghasi10} and thus is similar to $T_w$.
+The approximate Heaviside function used in the original PaLS work also monotonically increased from zero to one \cite{aghasi10} and thus is similar to $T(x)$.
 The difference lies in the width of the transition.
-As seen in Figure \ref{fig:transition_a}, for the approximate Heaviside, the transition region is by construction very narrow as the goal was to represent binary valued objects whose ``phases'' are separated by a narrow diffuse interface.
-In the new formulation, we increase $w$ to stretch the width of this transition region so that, from \eqref{eq:newpals}, $f(\rmb)$ can assume basically \textit{any} value between $C_{L}$ and $C_{H}$ as seen in Figure \ref{fig:transition_b}.
+As seen in Figure \ref{fig:transition_a}, for the approximate Heaviside function, the transition region is by construction very narrow, as the goal was to represent binary valued objects, whose ``phases'' are separated by a narrow, smooth interface.
+In the new formulation, we stretch the width of this transition region, so that $f(\rmb)$ can assume basically \textit{any} value between $C_{L}$ and $C_{H}$, as seen in Figure \ref{fig:transition_b}.